apache/systemds/docs/site/install.md

 OS name: "linux", version: "5.4.0-37-generic", arch: "amd64", family: "unix"
 ```

-### Testing
+#### Testing

-R is required to be install to run the test suite, since many tests are constructed to comprare output with common R packages.
+R is required to be install to run the test suite, since many tests are constructed to compare output with common R packages.
 One option to install this is to follow the guide on the following link: <https://linuxize.com/post/how-to-install-r-on-ubuntu-20-04/>

 At the time of writing the commands to install R 4.0.2 are: